ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

 {PANEL/}

-{PANEL:JSON}

-The `settings.json` file which can be found in the same directory as the server executable can also be used to change the configuration of the server.
+{PANEL:`settings.json`}

+Use the `settings.json` file to change the server configuration.

-The file is read and applied on the server startup only.
-It is created when running the server for the first time from the `settings.default.json` file.
+The file is created when running the server for the first time, duplicating the `settings.default.json` file.
+Find it at the same directory as the server executable.

+The file is read and applied only on server startup.

 ### Example